carlosp420/nymphalidae_diversification/MS.md

 Figure 5.
-Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in Multi-MEDUSA analyses.
+Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in MultiMEDUSA analyses.

 Figure 6.
-Correlation between width of confidence intervals for nodes and number of diversification splits consistently recovered in Multi-MEDUSA analyses.
+Correlation between width of confidence intervals for nodes and number of diversification splits consistently recovered in MultiMEDUSA analyses.

 Figure 7.
 BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
 Speciation and diversification rates are significantly